dunstad/roboserver/readme.md

 This is where commands which have been entered are POSTed to /commands.

 **/routes/index.js**
-This defines which urls the webapp uses, and their behavior.
+This defines which URLs the webapp uses, and their behavior.

 * **GET /**
 Shows you the command entry text field.